Object Map

 Preaccept Object Map

-This attribute gets invoked before the form acceptance.
+The attribute Preaccept Object Map gets invoked before the form acceptance.
 The condition is evaluated first, when it is true, the object map gets called.
-In the case of Modifies on form accept specified, after the duplicate object is accepted this attribute is processed.
+In the case of Modifies is specified on form accept, after accepting the duplicate object, this attribute is processed.

 Syntax